- You are here: Home > Grants and Funding Officer

 • Monitoring budget and expenditure levels on the assigned projects.

 • Providing project holders with regular follow-up and advice in connection with expenditure control, budget deviations and budget forecasts as regards their internal and external funds.

 • Keeping funds and grants accounting records updated in the ERP.

-• Acting as financial control point for approval of staff costs and equipment purchase (or their adjustment) and monitoring time recording system for EC-funded projects.
+• Acting as a financial control point for approval of the staff costs and equipment purchase (or their adjustment) and monitoring time recording system for EC-funded projects.

 • Elaborating projects financial statements and providing any other information needed to ensure adherence to the applicable regulations as well as compliance during financial audits or preparation of budget-recovery claims, whilst supporting project´s holders for timely submission of scientific reports.

 The mission of the Grants Office is to proactively support the CRG community in securing competitive funds for research and institute-related activities, as well as to manage the principal investigators’ core and external funding, with an individualized professional support throughout the project life cycle.

 The services offered by the Grants Office are:

 • To act as a liaison between the CRG community on one side and the funding agencies or sponsors/donors on the other side

 • To identify and effectively disseminate the most suitable funding opportunities for the CRG community